Photo by Julie Vola

 |Do Thi Thuy Linh|

 Linh joined the Hanoi Grapevine team in 2010.
-She finished her MBA Intake 18 at Centre Franco-Vietnamien de formation à la Gestion CFVG (The French – Vietnamese Center for Management Education) in 2011 and currently is responsible for our daily content as well as all the administrative and financial work.
+She finished her MBA Intake 18 at Centre Franco-Vietnamien de formation à la Gestion CFVG (The French – Vietnamese Center for Management Education) in 2011 and currently is responsible for our daily content as well as all the administrative and financial procedure.
+She is based in Hokkaido, Japan.

-Beside the management board, Hanoi Grapevine also has a team which includes a part-time translator, volunteers and a few writers who review and photograph the art exhibitions and music performances on a voluntary basis.
+Beside the management board, Hanoi Grapevine also has a part-time and online-based team which includes a translator, an editor, a social media coordinator, a graphic designer, an accountant, volunteers and a few writers who review and photograph the art exhibitions and music performances on a voluntary basis.
 Read our Opinion section.

 OUR BOARD OF ADVISORS